 2. Add in Recipes

-A year or two ago, Joe and I made a cookbook of our favorite recipes.
-I grabbed that book and flipped through it, finding a recipe for each day.
+A year or two ago, Joe and I made a binder cookbook of our favorite recipes (you can grab our binder system here).
+I found that book and flipped through it, finding a recipe for each day.
 I planned out only our dinners, and I skipped days when we already had dinner plans.